 The strengths of the Organismal and Evolutionary Biology Research Programme include

 In addition to studying organisms and populations in their natural surroundings, the programme’s researchers have the opportunity to conduct research under controlled conditions at the research stations of the University of Helsinki in Tvärminne, Lammi and Kilpisjärvi, as well as the research farm and greenhouses on Viikki Campus.

-Centralised research infrastructures of a high quality in the fields of genomics, transcriptomics, proteomics and mass spectrometry, metabolomics, plant phenotyping as well as optical, confocal and electron microscopy provide researchers with excellent means for investigating a variety of biological processes.
+Centralised research equipment and services (research infrastructures) of a high quality in the fields of genomics, transcriptomics, proteomics and mass spectrometry, metabolomics, plant phenotyping as well as optical, confocal and electron microscopy provide researchers with excellent means for investigating a variety of biological processes.

-Our partners and networks include the Natural Resources Institute Finland LUKE and the Finnish Environment Institute SYKE, both of which are also located at Viikki Campus.
+Our partners and networks include the Finnish Museum of Natural History Luomus, as well as Natural Resources Finland (LUKE) and the Finnish Environment Institute (SYKE), both of which are also located at Viikki Campus.

 Our teaching is based on research, and our researchers provide instruction in bachelor’s and master’s programmes, as well as the doctoral programmes organised by the doctoral schools.